HOW TO CHOOSE A MICROFLUIDIC CHIP?

-Polymer-based microfluidic chips were introduced several years later after silicon/glass chips.
-The vast variety of polymers grants great flexibility in choosing suitable material with specific properties.
+Polymer-based microfluidic chips were introduced several years after silicon/glass chips.
+The vast variety of polymers grants great flexibility in choosing a suitable material with specific properties.

 Polymers offer an attractive alternative to glass and silicon as they are easy to access, cheaper, robust and require faster fabrication processes.
 Many polymers can be used to build chips: